immich-app/immich/docs/docs/administration/system-settings.md

 ### Map Settings

-In these settings you can change the appearance of the map in night and day modes according to your personal preference and according to the supported options.
+In these settings, you can change the appearance of the map in night and day modes according to your personal preference and according to the supported options.
 The map can be easily adjusted via [OpenMapTiles](https://openmaptiles.org/styles/) for example.

 ### GPS Settings